 Explaining Your Practice

 You should also get used to constantly and properly explaining the nature of your practice to people who don’t know much about it.
-And we don’t just mean patients.
+Importantly, that doesn’t only include patients.

 Research The Profession

-Nurses with the goal of becoming CRNAs should research the profession first.
+Nurses with the goal of becoming a CRNA should research the profession first.
 Shadowing a few CRNAs in various kinds of practice is a great idea.